BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-01-31-cloudfront-web-streaming-platform-part-1.md

 ## A bit of context

 The web is a major platform for the distribution of our customers' content at Bedrock.
-Millions of users connect every year to watch their live, replay or directly the series and movies of their choice.
+Millions of users connect every month to watch their live, replay or the series and movies of their choice.
 The broadcasting of sports events such as the Euro 2020 soccer tournament represents a real technical challenge when it comes to maintaining the stability and performance of such a platform.

-The web application works today in SSR (Server Side Rendering) mode.
+The web application works in SSR (Server Side Rendering) mode.
 This means that in production today we have NodeJS Express servers running in production to return pre-rendered HTML pages on the server side.
 We made [this choice several years ago](https://tech.bedrockstreaming.com/spa-mode-isomorphism-js/), for two reasons: SEO and to improve the first display time on slow devices.
 In addition to the HTML pages, the web platform is also a huge collection of assets that allow the website to function: Javascript bundles, CSS, images, manifests.